AppsFlyerSDK/appsflyer-android-adrevenue-sample-app/README.md

   cd my-project
 ```

-Open the App on Android studio, Make sure that the gradle file is synced, Make sure that the device/emulator has network, and start your journey with our sample app! 😁
+* Open the App on Android studio
+* Make sure that the gradle file is synced
+* Make sure that the device/emulator has network
+* start your journey with our sample app! 😁

 ## First page of the app
 At the first activity of the app, you will be asked to choose - whice Ad network you would like to integrate with AppsFlyer: